tylerdougan/waltlabtools/docs/source/README.rst

 The ``waltlabtools`` package includes classes for mathematical models and calibration curves, and a set of functions to make use of these objects and others.
-These are covered in the `documentation <https://waltlabtools.readthedocs.io/README.html>`__.
+These are all covered in the `documentation <https://waltlabtools.readthedocs.io/README.html>`__.

 .. include:: /generated/waltlabtools.core.rst